 Each of us has a definition of sexual identity and sexual orientation.
 In total, there are 9 combinations.

-Sexual identity is one-valued and uniform.
-(One of 3 options - each side of the black triangle) Sexual orientation also carries 3 options, allowing continuous values (within the blue triangle).
-The sexual identity and sexual orientation of each of us can be schematically represented using the diagram of the 2 triangles.
+Sexual identity is one-valued and uniform (one of three options—each side of the black triangle).
+Sexual orientation also has three options, allowing continuous values (within the blue triangle).
+The diagram of the two triangles schematically represents each of us's sexual identity and orientation.

-Below: A brief list of all the possible combinations.
-(Without the probabilities that they will occur) Sexual identity is a dichotomous trait (yes, no), while sexual orientation is continuous.
+Below is a brief list of all the possible combinations (without the probability that they will occur).
+Sexual identity is a dichotomous trait (yes, no), while sexual orientation is continuous.

 - There is no conflict between the biological sex (with which we are born) and our energetic sex (Most of the population).
 The possible sexual orientation is the opposite sex (heterosexuals), the same sex (gays and lesbians), and bisexuals.